tom4s-lt/invutils/colab_github_drive.md

 This starts a Colab notebook that will be used as a shell to run things in the directory chosen.

 ### Step 2: Mount Google Drive to Colab
+Since we plan to store our project realted files in the **project_folder** we created earlier, we have to mount our google drive in to this runtime.
+In order to do that, type in the following in the first cell of your colab and run the cell.

 - Run the below script to mount your Google Drive
 ``` python
 from google.colab import drive